 People in an organization commonly act different depending on who is present at the time.
 Consequently, leadership often sees a different version of their culture than is the everyday reality.

-The “how we talk is based on who is present” phenomenon is eliminated when you truly have a Culture of Respect throughout your organization.
+The “how we talk is based on who is present” phenomenon is eliminated when you truly have a Foundation of Respect throughout your organization.
 Imagine transforming your organization so that everyone talks with respect to each other no matter who is present: leadership, colleagues, clients, vendors, and even family.

 What is the harm in waiting to see if a problem arises?
 Once harm occurs, you cannot reverse it.
 Never.
 You can only react to.
 You can’t reverse it.
-Creating a Culture of Respect helps insure the harm never happens in the first place – while also building a stronger, better organization for the long run.
+Creating a Foundation of Respect helps insure the harm never happens in the first place – while also building a stronger, better organization for the long run.
 Working in a Culture of Respect is what your organization and everyone one of your team members deserve.

 How do you get started?